dotink/json/README.md

 ### What If I Have Super-Secret Properties That Shouldn't Be Normalized...
 Starting with `_`?

-You can sue `Json\SerializeStandardProperties` on your class instead of `Json\SerializeAllProperties`:
+You can use `Json\SerializeStandardProperties` on your class instead of `Json\SerializeAllProperties`:

 ```php
 class Acme implements Json\Serializable